wenhao19/heartever.github.io/_pages/about.md

   - /about.html
 ---

 I am now a research assistant professor at [Institute of Information Engineering](http://www.iie.ac.cn/).
 Now I am visiting Prof. XiaoFeng Wang's group in Indiana University Bloomington.
-My research interest now focus on protecting user privacy data with help of hardware features, such as Intel SGX.
+My research interest now focuses on protecting user privacy data with the help of hardware features, such as Intel SGX.

 Education
 ======